Aarya Babbar

-Aarya Babbar is an Indian actor who appears in Bollywood and Punjabi films.
+Aarya Babbar is an Indian actor who appears in Hindi and Punjabi films.
 In 2014, Aarya participated in the eighth season of Bigg Boss.

 Career

 Aarya Babbar started his film career with Raj Kanwar's Ab Ke Baras alongside Amrita Rao.
 He has worked with stalwarts like Mani Ratnam, Madhur Bhandarkar and Vikram Bhatt.
 Also, he appeared in films such as Yaar Annmulle, Matru Ki Bijlee Ka Mandola and Ready.
 Aarya Babbar acted in the Bengali film Paapi in 2012, opposite Prosanjit, Pooja Bharti and Sayantika.
 The Hindi version Paapi released on 11 October 2013.
 In 2013, he also appeared in the Punjabi movie Heer and Hero, opposite Minissha Lamba.

 He was a contestant on Bigg Boss 8, where he managed to survive for 8 weeks and 56 days.
 Aarya Babbar released his first novel My fiancée, me & #IFu**ed Up on 2 February 2015.
 He has also written a comic book named Pushpak Viman.